Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 As shown in the BPT map of the galaxy, the majority of the emission is of LINER/Seyfert type.
 The star-forming regions are rather in clumps grouped along several strings that largely correspond to the two lanes seen in emission.
 The region with the strongest SF coincides with the strongest \ha enhancement seen in emission, and with a portion of the coherent structure with negative residual velocities.
 Moreover, in the region where the coherent structure with negative residual velocities continues further north, several aligned round regions with enhanced SF are seen.

 Even though the presence of AGN outflows and the possible contribution from the small nuclear ring to the emission prevents us from resolving the propagation of shocks into the very core, there is compelling evidence of extended shocks within the inner kpc, along the bar lanes and curving towards the nucleus, reaching the innermost regions, down to the inner $\sim$2\arcsec~region.
+As shown in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel} and Table\,\ref{tab:galaxies_shock_classes}, these structures extend across several kpcs and exhibit large deprojected residual velocity magnitudes of $\sim$70--80\kms.

+Even though the presence of AGN-driven outflows and possible emission from the small nuclear ring prevents us from resolving whether the shocks propagate into the very core, the residual velocity map provides compelling evidence for structures associated with extended shocks in the inner regions of the galaxy.
+Coherent elongated structures are observed along the bar dust lanes, curving towards the nucleus and reaching down to the inner $\sim$2\arcsec~region.
+As outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, these structures extend over several kiloparsecs and exhibit large deprojected residual velocity magnitudes of $\sim$70--80\kms.
+Their large spatial extent, coherent morphology, and high residual velocities therefore support their interpretation as extended shocks.
+Therefore, based on the grouping described in Sect.\,\ref{sec:grouping-shock-class}, this galaxy is classified under \textit{extended shocks} kinematic category.